elixir-makeup/makeup/CONTRIBUTING.md

 Some formatters that would be interesting to have:

-  * HTLM Formatter with inline CSS styles (the default one uses CSS classes)
+  * HTML Formatter with inline CSS styles (the default one uses CSS classes)
   * (La)TeX Formatter
   * Formatter suitable for use in terminals